horizon-research/hvs_vr_encoding/rearrangment/rearrangement_hls/Readme.md

 # rearrangement IP

-Transfom 4x4 tile in row order to 1x1 pixel in row order
+Transfom 4x4 tile in row order to 1x1 pixel in row order.

+Also, it change the pixel from RGB format to BGR needed by pynq

 ## Resource
 Use BRAM for buffering: